-- 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 2.
-Click Option Drivers (button). - 3.
-Click 1.Install WLAN Driver > Yes. - 4.
-Click in the check box to agree to the End User License Agreement and click Install. - 5.
-Click Finish (and click Yes to restart the system). - 6.
-The operating system is the default setting for Wireless LAN control in Windows (see page 6 19).
+- 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive.

+- 2. Click Option Drivers (button).

+- Click 1.Install WLAN Driver > Yes.

+- 4. Click Next.

+- 5. Click in the check box to agree to the End User License Agreement and click Install.

+- 6. Click Finish.

+- 7. The operating system is the default setting for Wireless LAN control in Windows (see page 6 18).